ToxicXing/SimpleHashMap/README.md

 hash % len
 ```
 This is probably because the designer of original hash map wants to make sure that the first element of table should always be null and null only.
-In other words, there will be no nodes linked afte null if we do have null as key.
+In other words, there will be no node linked afte null if we do have null as key.